 These are typical pet owners.
 They love their pets.
 But they aren’t typical in their decision to buy insurance.
-Less than 2 percent of pet owners in Canada and the United States are covered by pet insurance.
-That’s a far cry from the United Kingdom, where one-fifth of pet owners find pet insurance provides financial protection.
+In 2008, less than 2 percent of pet owners in Canada and the United States were covered by pet insurance.
+That’s a far cry from the United Kingdom, where one-fifth of pet owners found pet insurance provides financial protection.

-Such insurance in North America, though, is growing at a rapid pace.
-According to Packaged Facts, the market grew from $205 million in 2006 to $248 million last year.
+Such insurance in North America, though, has grown at a rapid pace.
+According to Packaged Facts, the market grew from $205 million in 2006 to $248 million in 2007.
 Since 2003, the market among the 11 U.S.-based and two Canadian-based pet insurers has more than doubled.

 This growth parallels increased awareness among North American pet owners.
-Three years ago, only 5 percent of North American pet owners knew that pet insurance was available.
-Today, 20 percent of consumers have knowledge of pet insurance.
+In 2005, only 5 percent of North American pet owners knew that pet insurance was available.
+In 2008, 20 percent of consumers had knowledge of pet insurance.
 This growing awareness among North American pet owners has the industry on track to generate more than $1 billion by 2012.

 Educating Pet Owners

-Pet protection brings peace of mind when confronted with the options for care, notes Jack Stephens, a veterinarian and a founding member of NAPHIA.
+Pet protection brings peace of mind when confronted with the options for care, noted Jack Stephens, a veterinarian and a founding member of NAPHIA.

-“”We want clients to accept the best treatment option not the least expensive or one that may cause other problems for their pet down the road,”” Stephens says. “”We firmly believe that pet insurance allows clients to make the right decision by choosing the best care option.””
+“”We want clients to accept the best treatment option not the least expensive or one that may cause other problems for their pet down the road,”” Stephens said at the time. “”We firmly believe that pet insurance allows clients to make the right decision by choosing the best care option.””

-These standards are designed to ensure that pet owners can have confidence in their insurance provider, Rawlings says.
-He also encourages pet owners to speak with their veterinarians, friends and other pet owners for recommendations.
+Naphia standards are designed to ensure that pet owners can have confidence in their insurance provider, Rawlings says.
+He also encouraged pet owners to speak with their veterinarians, friends and other pet owners for recommendations.

 It’s also important to buy the right coverage.
 As with any insurance, pet owners can trade off the costs of premiums for what is and isn’t covered.
 Ask questions about congenital and hereditary issues common with certain breeds, deductibles, waiting periods and the level of care provided.
 Some policies cover preventative care while some only cover injuries and illnesses that fall outside routine care such as vaccines.
 Pet owners can opt for coverage of both.